ritza-co/handbook/docs/roles/quality-assurance-engineer.md

 Fill out [this form](https://forms.gle/kHzDrwH9tMzA61Y78).

-If you have any questions, please email editor@ritza.co with the subject line `QA ENGINEER ROLE`.
+If you have any questions, please email editor-at-ritza-dot-co with the subject line `QA ENGINEER ROLE`.